 Three fonts from the ZX Spectrum game Millionaire which sees you try to to run a successful games company with a £500 budget.

-Despite it's 1984 date this sim, published by Incentive of Driller and GAC fame, used three custom 8x8 fonts, the ROM font and a 16x16 for presentation.
-The author John Hunt produced four Spectrum games in his short two-year ZX career
+Despite being released in 1984 this sim, published by Incentive of Driller and GAC fame, used three custom 8x8 fonts, the ROM font and a 16x16 for presentation.
+The author John Hunt produced four Spectrum games in his short two-year ZX career.

 A script full of adventure and swashes!

 I liked the look of The Neverending Story (especially on the C64) so much it's one of the screenshots I use for my simulator.
 A conversion seemed to make a lot of sense but it turned itself into a bit of an adventure...